Selena Gomez And Justin Bieber Are Spending Time Apart After Shock Reunion — What Happened?

 The source continued, “He is trying to make the right decisions and get back into her family’s good graces and not showing up for Thanksgiving or taking her away to do their own thing was an important thing to do this year.
 Its all about baby steps with Justin this time around.”

 The public battle between Selena Gomez and Justin Bieber reached its peak many months back when he was involved with Sophia Richie.
-Selena called Justin out publicly for flaunting the seventeen-year-old model on Instagram, and accused him of not appreciating his fans!
+Selena called Justin out publicly for flaunting the 17-year-old model on Instagram and accused him of not appreciating his fans!
 Justin had asked his fans, the Beliebers, to show more respect to his girlfriend and stop sending her hate.

 Justin insisted that he loved his Beliebers, but he soon made his Instagram private, presumably because the fans kept sending hurtful remarks to Sophia, or perhaps because he wanted to avoid another showdown with Selena.